McPherson County, Nebraska

 McPherson County is a county in the U.S. state of Nebraska.
-As of the 2020 Census, the population was 399, making it the least populous county in the state of Nebraska and the fifth-least populous county in the United States.
-Its county seat is Tryon.
-The county was formed in 1890 from Logan County; it was named for American Civil War General James B. McPherson.
+As of the 2020 census, the population was 399, and was estimated to be 369 in 2025, making it the least populous county in Nebraska and the fifth-least populous county in the United States.
+The county seat and the largest city is Tryon.

+McPherson County is part of the North Platte micropolitan area.

+In the Nebraska license plate system, McPherson County was represented by the prefix "90" (as it had the 90th-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+McPherson county was formed on March 31, 1887 from Logan County; it was named for American Civil War General James B. McPherson.

 In 1913, a portion of McPherson County was partitioned off to create Arthur County, giving McPherson County its present boundaries.

-McPherson County is part of the North Platte, NE Micropolitan Statistical Area.

-In the Nebraska license plate system, McPherson County is represented by the prefix 90 (it ranked 90th of 93 counties in the number of vehicles registered when the license plate system was established in 1922).

 Geography

+According to the United States Census Bureau, the county has a total area of 860.290 sqmi, of which 859.259 sqmi is land and 1.031 sqmi (0.12%) is water.
+It is the 23rd-largest county in Nebraska by total area.

 The terrain of McPherson County consists of low rolling hills sloping to the south-southeast.
 A small portion of the area is under center pivot irrigation.
-The county has a total area of 860 sqmi, of which 859 sqmi is land and 1.0 sqmi (0.1%) is water.

 Most of Nebraska's 93 counties (the eastern 2/3, including McPherson County) observe Central Time; the western counties observe Mountain Time.
 McPherson County is the westernmost of the Nebraska counties to observe Central Time.